dollarshaveclub/ImageButter/README.md

 ## Requirements ##

 WebPObjc requires at least iOS 7 or above.
+Dependencies are ImageIO and MobileCoreServices.

 ## Installation